 Obviously, there are some things to consider before buying the Gazelle Edge.
 As an exercise glider, the Gazelle Edge may not be as durable as a traditional treadmill.
 Its simple construction means that it is likely to wear down through consistent use over a period of years.
 For users wanting a product that will last for several years, this may not be the best option.
 Another common issues with the Gazelle Edge is that it does not offer a high level of resistance.
 Many users have countered this without issue using resistance bands, so it isn’t a deal breaker.
 Your own resistance needs will depend on your own fitness levels.

 But despite these issues, the Gazelle Edge remains the best option elliptical on the market at such an affordable price.
-For just over $100 users can bring fitness into their lives every day, without clogging up their houses, or emptying their bank accounts.
+Users can bring fitness into their lives every day, without clogging up their houses, or emptying their bank accounts.
 In that way along, the Gazelle Edge is highly recommended.

 If you like the exercise style of an elliptical trainer, but don’t have the space for one in your home, this compact option might be a good alternative for you.
 It has the same motion as an elliptical, without arms and a big base.

 The Stamina In-Motion isn’t going to compete with a full-size elliptical in terms of whole-body engagement or intensity, but it’s a great alternative for people who are cramped for space.
 You can take it out for your workout session, and then stow it on a shelf or in the closet.
 We also like it as an under-desk exercise option for people who have to spend most of the day sitting and want to avoid the health issues that can produce.